mattermost/mattermost-handbook/operations/research-and-development/organization/channels.md

 # Channels

-The Channels team is responsible for the Channels product within Mattermost including the Web, Mobile and Desktop experiences of the product.
+The Channels team is responsible for the Channels product within Mattermost including the Web, Mobile, and Desktop experiences of the product.

 ## Leads